| The very first line of the article by Arindam Banerji calls for scrutiny. From the quote it is evident, that Dilip D'Souza is making a

 immoral' invasion across your borders?

-most: what if he decided on a similar venture into India?
+Back in India, many were appalled by Bush for this reason more thanmost: what if he decided on a similar venture into India?
 But if he

 did, how should a patriotic Indian react?

-the hypocrisy Bush and his cronies have flaunted.
+Stand and fight, of course!
+Naturally.
+But let's make the questions a little harder to answer.
+Leave asidethe hypocrisy Bush and his cronies have flaunted.
 Let's build a

 hypothesis instead: that, like Iraq, India is ruled by a despotic